hereon-GEMS/pydidas/src/pydidas/docs/src/dev_guide/dev_guide_apps.rst

     :header-rows: 1
     :class: tight-table

-    * - method names
+    * - Method names
-      - description
+      - Description
     * - :py:data:`run`
       - Run the app's task list serially in the present process.
 Note that this will freeze the process and may take a lot of time, depending on the number of tasks and the processing steps.
     * - :py:data:`multiprocessing_get_tasks`
       - This method must return all the tasks (as an iterable object) defined in the app.
-The app configuration should be done using Parameters and this method process the input from all Parameters to create the task list. **This method must be defined in a custom app.**
+The app configuration should be done using Parameters and this method processes the input from all Parameters to create the task list.
+        **This method must be defined in a custom app.**
     * - :py:data:`multiprocessing_pre_run`
       - This method runs all the required initialization which needs to be performed once before processing tasks.
 By default, this method passes.
     * - :py:data:`multiprocessing_post_run`
       - Final processing which needs to be performed after all tasks have been completed.
 By default, this method passes.